 Final Execution of SOC 2 Audit

-Once the prepping up phase is over, the CPA firm will execute the audit as per SOC 2 checklist:
+Once the prepping up phase is over, the CPA firm executes the audit as per SOC 2 checklist:

 Best Practices for SOC 2 Compliance